 Yes you can certainly create your own effects using Photoshop and layering textures with your photos.
 Been there.
 Done that.
 Made the video!

 But if filter effects are something you’re looking to use to develop your creative vision and style, then you might want to try out some of the full featured software that’s out there.

-Software options for grungy photo filter effects
+Other software for grungy photo effects

 - OnOne software – Stand alone filter software for your computer

 - There are other apps as well.
 These are just a few popular ones.

 Have you tried any of these grungy filter apps?